 - Having an author visit a school or nursery can build effective relationships between authors/schools and parents.

 How can author visits help with Ofsted inspections?

-As well as providing numerous benefits to children, author visits can also help teachers and schools tick the right the boxes when it comes to Ofsted inspections.
-For example, author visits can help teach resilience by helping children to recognise that the creative process is challenging and that you don’t always get things right the first time.
+As well as providing numerous benefits to children, author visits can also help teachers and schools tick the right boxes when it comes to Ofsted inspections.
+For example, author visits can help teach resilience by helping children to recognise that the creative process is challenging and you don’t always get things right first time.

 They can help Ofsted recognise that a school is working towards achieving a clearer understanding of literacy with children.
-Having an author visit your school can give pupils the opportunity to be curious and also the chance to have their work reviewed by a professional.
+Having an author visit your school can give pupils the opportunity to be curious and the chance to have their work reviewed by a professional.

 Author visits can also help teachers provide photographic evidence linked to a pupil’s learning journey and show that the school has provided positive and relevant experiences for children.

 How do you organise an author visit?